 John Ritenbaugh shows that Deuteronomy 16:1-8 refers to Unleavened Bread rather than Passover (a scribal error, perhaps referring to the season).
 Ten clues clear up this misconception: 1) The month of Abib refers to Israel's leaving Egypt the day after the. . .

 The context of Deuteronomy 16:1-3 indicates the focus of these verses is on the Night to be Observed and the Days of Unleavened Bread rather than the Passover.

 Using subterfuge, some proponents of the 15th Passover muddle up otherwise clear, day and night issues by surreptitiously inserting modern English language usage.

 Passover takes place at twilight as the 14th of Abib begins.
 Unleavened Bread begins 24 hours later on the 15th of Abib.
 The Passover is a preparation day.

 The proponents of a 15th Passover discount clear scriptural details and instead speculate.
 One cannot build doctrines on implication, distortion, and traditions.

 At the time of Christ, because of historical deviation, some kept Passover at home at the start of the 14th and others kept it at the Temple at the end of the 14th.

 Nine steps had to be included with the Passover observance, all within the house until morning.
 It takes place between sun's setting and complete darkness.

 Pentecost in 2001 is a little different than in other years.
 The Sabbath during the Days of Unleavened Bread falls on the last day.
 How should we count to Pentecost on odd years like this?
-John Ritenbaugh explains the reasons for counting the same way as in all other years.
+John Ritenbaugh explains the reasons for counting the same way as i. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
-See what over 145,000 subscribers are already receiving.
+See what over 140,000 subscribers are already receiving.